-The MPCS Kindergarten, a member of the Alliance for Public Waldorf Education, is a play-based, half day or full day, one or two-year program for the child turning 5 or 6 years old during the year.
+The MPCS Kindergarten, a member of the Alliance for Public Waldorf Education, is a play-based, full day, one or two-year program for the child turning 5 or 6 years old during the year.
 In the Kindergarten, the teachers gently lead the child across the bridge from home to school, laying a strong, healthy foundation for the academic program that begins in First Grade.

 The Kindergarten program is based upon the simple, yet profound concepts of imitation, repetition, and creative play.
 Due to its unique format, the MPCS Kindergarten is appropriate for a mixed-age group of children from early five-year-olds to the pre-first grade six-year-olds.